How It Works

 Collect your water samples

-Add the Nile Red stain
+Drop in the Nile Red vial

 Filter your sample